davidnhuynh/duckdns_updater/README.md

 }
 ```

+* `Protocol`: Set to "ipv4", "ipv6", or "both" to update selected IP address type.
 * `UpdateInterval`:  Currently unused.
 * `Domain`: Array consisting of [Name,Token]
 * `Domain.Name`: Subdomain name used in duckdns.  example.duckdns.org would be simply `example`.